Understand spoken French

 Summary

 The French translation for “Do you have news from your brother?” is Avez-vous des nouvelles de votre frère ?.
-The French, Avez-vous des nouvelles de votre frère ?, can be broken down into 7 parts:"have (2nd person plural)" (avez), "you (singular polite form and plural)" (vous), "some (plural)" (des), "news" (nouvelles), "of; from" (de), "your (formal singular)" (votre) and "brother" (frère).
+The French, Avez-vous des nouvelles de votre frère ?, can be broken down into 7 parts:"have (2nd person plural)" (avez), "you (singular polite form and plural)" (vous), "some (plural)" (des), "news" (nouvelles), "from" (de), "your (formal singular)" (votre) and "brother" (frère).

 Examples of "Do you have news from your brother?" in use